MadhuAtBerkeley/BristolGorillas2020/README.md

 # BristolGorillas2020

 ## Introduction
-An image dataset for the facial recognition of western lowland gorillas (*Gorilla gorilla gorilla*).
-The dataset comprises 5k+~facial bounding box annotations across a troop of 7 gorillas at Bristol Zoo Gardens.
+An image dataset for the facial recognition of western lowland gorillas (*Gorilla gorilla gorilla*): the dataset comprises 5k+~facial bounding box annotations across a troop of 7 gorillas at Bristol Zoo Gardens.

 ![Image](readme_figures/full_troop.png)